Lordosis is the medical name for an exaggerated inward curve of the spine, often in the neck or lower back.

 Sometimes, having another type of spinal curve causes the body to develop lordosis to compensate for the existing imbalance.

 The defining characteristic of lordosis is an exaggerated inward curve of the spine.

-Depending on the location, lordosis can cause the buttocks and stomach area to stick out.
-A person with lordosis may find it difficult to lie flat on the floor, due to the curve in their back.
+Depending on the location, lordosis can cause the buttocks and the stomach area to stick out.
+Due to the curve in their back, a person with lordosis may find it difficult to lie flat on the floor.

 In many cases, lordosis alters a person’s appearance but causes no symptoms.
 However, severe lordosis may cause: